RindhiyaM/VSDS-/README.md

         printf("Enter your choice: ");
         scanf("%d", &choice);
  switch (choice) {
   case 1:
                 issue_ticket();
                 break;

-                //Calls the issue_ticket function to issue a new ticket.// case 2:
+                   //Calls the issue_ticket function to issue a new ticket. case 2:
                 printf("Enter ticket number to pay: ");
                 scanf("%d", &ticket_number);
                 pay_ticket(ticket_number);
                 break;

-                //Prompts the user to enter the ticket number to pay.Calls the pay_ticket function with the entered ticket number.//
+                //Prompts the user to enter the ticket number to pay.Calls the pay_ticket function with the entered ticket number.

    case 3:
                 exit(0);